GE 7F.05 Gas Turbine

 THE UX PROCESS

-Define business and user requirements
+1. Define user and business requirements

-Observe users remotely to understand real workflows
+2. Observe real modeling workflows

-Synthesize findings into insights and opportunities
+3. Synthesize findings into opportunities

-Ideate and prototype feasible solutions
+4. Ideate and prototype solutions

-Iterate or hand off refined designs for development
+6. Hand off designs for development

 “With our current tools, it is nearly impossible to deliver a well thought out financial model in just a few days.”